 In Symington Park, the current vacancy rate is 1.2%, which is a lower rate of vacancies than 90.8% of all neighborhoods in the U.S. This means that the housing supply in Symington Park is very tight compared to the demand for property here.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Symington Park neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Symington Park neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 65.5% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 97.6% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the Symington Park neighborhood has more Norwegian and Slovak ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 16.5% of this neighborhood's residents have Norwegian ancestry and 1.5% have Slovak ancestry.